Benjamin Franklin Cummings Institute of Technology logo

 Key Highlights

-• A private college dedicated to creating technical career pathways for students typically underrepresented in post-secondary education.
+• Dedicated to creating technical career pathways, especially for students typically underrepresented in post-secondary education.

-• Led by President Aisha Francis, focusing on practical, career-oriented learning.
+• Led by President Aisha Francis, maintaining its status as a private college focused on technology.

 Timeline